Yegorich555/webpack-mock-server/README.md

 import webpackMockServer from "webpack-mock-server";
 import nodePath from "path";

-// app is expressjs application export default webpackMockServer.add((app, helper) => {
+// app is express application
+export default webpackMockServer.add((app, helper) => {
-  // you can find more about expressjs here: https://expressjs.com/ app.get("/testGet", (_req, res) => {
+  // you can find more about express here: https://expressjs.com/ app.get("/testGet", (_req, res) => {
     res.json("JS get-object can be here.
 Random int:" + helper.getRandomInt());
   });